-Approval of a Preliminary Plat is processed using a Type II - Administrative decision in accordance with Boardman Development Code (BDC) Chapter 4.1- Types of Applications and Review, and Chapter 4.3 - Land Divisions and Lot line Adjustments.
+Approval of an outright allowable use is processed using a Type II - Administrative decision in accordance with Boardman Development Code (BDC) Chapter 4.1- Types of Applications and Review.
 The Type II decision process requires public notice to be sent to all properties within 250' of the parent property and posting notice on local reader boards and on the property.
 Public notice was mailed and the proper posting was accomplished on October 1, 2020, meeting the 20-day notification requirements.

-File: PAR 5-2021
+File: ZP21 - 031